KetchuppOfficial/LFU_Cache/README.md

 # HWC - caches

-This project is the first task on course "Uses and applications of the C++ language" by K.I.
-Vladimirov.
+This project is the first task on course "Uses and applications of the C++ language" by [K.I.Vladimirov](https://github.com/tilir).
 The task was to implement one of suggested cache replacement algorithms.
 I chose LFU cache.

 ## Project structure